com-lihaoyi/Ammonite/readme.md

 Although most features should be unit tested, it's still useful to fire up a REPL from the current codebase to see things work (or not).
 There are a variety of shells you can spin up for testing different things:

 - `sbt ~terminal/test:run` is useful for manual testing the terminal interaction; it basically contains a minimal echo-anything terminal, with multiline input based on the count of open- and closed-parentheses.
 This lets you test all terminal interactions without all the complexity of the Scala compiler, classloaders, etc. that comes in `repl/`
 - `sbt ~amm/test:run` brings up the Ammonite-REPL using the source code in the repository, and automatically restarts it on-exit if you have made a change to the code.
 Useful for manual testing both of `amm/` as well as `ops/`, since you can just `import ammonite.ops._` and start using them.
 Note that this does not bring in filesystem utilities like the `wd` variable, `cd!` command.
-You can also pass in the path to a `.scala` file to run it using Ammonite's script runner
+You can also pass in the path to a `.sc` file to run it using Ammonite's script runner
 - `sbt ~shell/test:run` brings up a fully-loaded shell with all filesystem utilities included: `wd`, `cd!`, autocomplete for filesystem paths, and more.
 This uses `readme/resources/example-predef.scala` instead of your default predef, for easier experimentation and development.
 - `sbt ~integration/test:run` runs the trivial main method in the `integration` subproject, letting you manually test running Ammonite programmatically, whether through `run` or `debug`
 - `sbt ~integration/test:console` brings up a console in the `integration` subproject, loading Ammonite-REPL as a test console, as described in the readme.
 Similar to `integration/test:run` but useful for verifying the different classloader/execution environment we get by starting Ammonite inside the Scala REPL doesn't break things